Chris Bell (politician): U.S. Congress (2003–2005)

 In 2002, Bell successfully ran for the United States House of Representatives for Texas District 25.
 He represented most of southwestern Houston, including most of the city's share of Fort Bend County.
 He was made assistant whip by House Democratic whip Steny Hoyer of Maryland.
 Bell also served on four standing committees, and was responsible for founding the Port Security Caucus, a group dedicated to improving seaport security.

 In October 2003, Bell became a target in U.S. House Majority Leader Tom DeLay’s 2003 congressional redistricting effort.
 One proposal would have thrown Bell into the heavily Republican 7th District of John Culberson.
 The final plan was somewhat less ambitious, but still put Bell in political jeopardy.
 His 25th District was renumbered as the 9th District, and absorbed a larger number of blacks and Latinos than he had previously represented.
 The old 25th was approximately 65 percent white; the new 9th was only 17 percent white.
 On March 9, 2004, Bell was handily defeated in the Democratic primary for District 9 by Al Green, the former president of the Houston NAACP, with Bell receiving only 31 percent of the vote.

 Three months after losing his primary election, on June 15, 2004, Bell filed an ethics complaint against DeLay, alleging abuse of power and illegal solicitation of money, among other things.
 Bell's charges ended a seven-year "truce" on such official accusations between the parties.
 Four months later, the House Ethics Committee unanimously "admonished" DeLay – a disciplinary measure less harsh than (in increasing order of severity) a fine, reprimand, censure, or expulsion – on two of Bell's charges.

-In response to Bell's first complaint, it was found that "(1) neither Representative DeLay nor anyone acting on his behalf improperly solicited contributions from [the energy company] Westar, and (2) Representative DeLay took no action with regard to Westar that would constitute an impermissible special favor"; but that DeLay's involvement in a Westar fundraiser was "objectionable" in that it raised "an appearance of impropriety under House standards."

-Bell's second complaint was "resolved by a letter of admonition" indicating that "the contacts of Representative DeLay’s staff with the Federal Aviation Administration" (regarding absentee Texas legislators) raised "serious concerns ... under House standards of conduct that preclude using governmental resources for a political undertaking."

-The committee ultimately concluded that, for these two of Bell's three complaints, "formal investigation" was "not warranted."
-Bell's third complaint, alleging "violation of provisions of the Texas election code," was deferred by the committee for investigation by authorities in the state of Texas.